hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 * This complicates debugging a lot.
 I have added  some print code in the middle of the test loop but nothing has been printed on screen until the end of the loop which took place after many hours.

 [10:32:45](#F9JCZ8IHO37DiHp0anH9_OpP1oHbXUyHL8eJ1mP3Ic4) <hiiamboris (NOT THIS ONE)>:
-Perhaps you should learn `do-events/no-wait` command then Ì†ΩÌ∏â
+Perhaps you should learn `do-events/no-wait` command then üòâ

 [11:28:30](#ZMwNN0A1bd3r3cNR9YVPRZNPF5yoF6mcOb6NFbafqe4) <GiuseppeChillemi (GiuseppeChillemi)>:
 Ohhh, food for my mind!